-If you hold your shares by means of a certificate and you wish to transfer them to the Sanlam Share Account, you have to send your certificate to Computershare by registered mail with your written request that the shares be dematerialised into the Sanlam Share Account.
+If you hold your shares by means of a certificate and you wish to dematerialise them to your electronic account, you have to send your certificate to Computershare by registered mail with your written request that the shares be dematerialised into your electronic account.
 More information about FICA and other requirements can be accessed on the Computershare website before initiating this process.

 The dematerialisation process generally takes up to five working days, subject to the receipt of the documentation required by Computershare.